Colorado Springs Military Divorce Attorneys

 your spouse is on active duty.
 Likewise, you are required to go through

 a period of separation in most states prior to an official divorce proceeding.

 During the separation and divorce process, the way you conduct yourself

 can significantly impact your military career.
 For example, if you are

 engaged in an active relationship or dating, you could face military disciplinary

-Our divorce attorneys are knowledgeable of the unique rules and regulations
+Our military divorce attorney is knowledgeable of the unique rules and

-surrounding military divorce and will advise you how to proceed to avoid
+regulations surrounding military divorce and will advise you how to proceed

-any unnecessary and unfounded allegations.
-We are not here to just represent
+to avoid any unnecessary and unfounded allegations.
+We are not here to

 Do I Need an Attorney for a Military Divorce?